We are your Digital Ally™

 Less is more - especially for AI agents

-Least privilege principle benefits agentic systems twice.
-Limiting powers of an agent improves security and, at the same time, its performance and accuracy.
+The least privilege principle benefits agentic systems twice.
+Limiting the powers of an agent improves security and, at the same time, its performance and accuracy.

 Stanislav MiklikApril 22, 2026